 - 5.11 Having discussed strategic, 'top-down' factors with a bearing on establishing housing growth scenarios, the next step is to consider the site options that are in contention for allocation. - 5.12 A key starting point is the NP Housing site assessment background paper (HSAP), which examines potential sites, assessing their suitability according to a set of criteria.
-The assessment considers all the sites (27) in the Northumberland Strategic Housing Land Availability Assessment (SHLAA of 2019), other sites with planning permission (including those pending consideration), sites put forward as part of the NP process (1) and sites identified by the Town Council (0). - 5.13 The sites were then filtered (initial sieve) removing sites considered to be clearly in conflict with NPPF and strategic policies.
-This resulted in the exclusion of 4 greenfield sites located in the countryside, separated from the current built areas of the town.
-Two further sites (SHLAA ref.
-8061 and 5105) were excluded due to heritage and access constraints (8061) and flood risk (5105). - 5.14 Five sites allocated in the NLP (SHLAA 5059, 5115, 5129, 9052) and 9 sites with planning permission were also excluded from further assessment.
+The assessment considers all the sites within the NP area that were considered in the Northumberland Strategic Housing Land Availability Assessment (SHLAA) (as revised in April 2022), other sites with planning permission (including those pending consideration), sites put forward as part of the NP process and sites identified by the Town Council. - 5.13 The sites were then filtered (initial sieve) removing sites considered to be clearly in conflict with NPPF and strategic policies.
+This resulted in the exclusion of 3 greenfield sites located in the countryside, separated from the current built areas of the town.
+Additionally, SHLAA site 8061 was discounted due the scale of the site in relation to Woodhorn and SHLAA site 5105 was excluded due to flood risk. - 5.14 Sites allocated in the NLP (SHLAA 5059, 5115, 5129, 9052) and 8 sites with planning permission (SHLAA 5066, 6779, 5032, 10809, 6984, 11117, 10738, 12464) were also excluded from further assessment.
 Sites suitable for 1 dwelling were also excluded. - 5.15 The remaining sites (Table 5-1) were subjected to the site assessment process.